SuperJedi224/Photomosaic/README.md

 # Input Files
-Before running, please place the smaller images you wish to use as tiles in a directory named "Input" within the running directory.
+Before running, please place the smaller images you wish to use as tiles in a directory named "input" within the running directory.
 These tiles should ideally be square images of uniform size (the program as given here is configured for 240x240 tiles; if you wish to use tiles of a different size, simply change the tileSize value in Photomosaic.java and recompile.)

 # Use
 Once you have placed your image tiles in the Input folder and compiled the java source with the appropriate values for `tileSize` and `step`, simply run the program and input the filename of your big image on STDIN.
 Note that processing your image and outputing the final mosaic may take some time.